 - multi-agency risk assessment conference (MARAC)

 - Fair Access Panel (FAP)

 - Fostering Panel

-We strongly advise all schools/academies to buy education welfare officer time to make sure that you're covered for any attendance issues that may arise over the academic year.
+We strongly advise all schools/academies to buy education welfare officer time.
+Doing this makes sure you're covered for any attendance issues that may arise over the academic year.

-For schools that purchase dedicated EWO time, there is the option of support for your most vulnerable families throughout the summer holiday period.
+For schools that purchase dedicated EWO time, there's the option of help for your most vulnerable families throughout the summer holiday period.